MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
 ## Step 3 - Open the existing Win32 single-window app (WebView2GettingStarted.sln)

 You start with a basic desktop project that contains a single main window.
-We'll start with an existing app project from the WebView2 Samples repo, which you cloned from GitHub in the previous step.
+We'll start with an existing app project from the **WebView2Samples** repo, which you cloned from GitHub in the previous step.

 This tutorial doesn't work with Microsoft Visual Studio Code; this tutorial is designed to use Microsoft Visual Studio.